hippobobimus/bpm/README.md

 Upon pressing the 'Return' key, 1000 coloured balls of variable size and position, along with the user controllable red ball, are dropped above a green plane.

-#### drop_stack_of_balls
+#### drop_stacks_of_balls

-Upon pressing the 'Return' key, a stack of coloured balls, along with the user controllable red ball, are dropped above a green plane.
+Upon each press of the 'Return' key, stacks of coloured balls are dropped above a green plane.
+On the first press, the user controllable red ball is also spawned.

 # References